 |

-The image on the right shows a Singlet machine after the dust cover
+The image on the right shows a Singlet machine of which the dust cover

 has been removed [1].
 At the front is a regular teleprinter keyboard